spessasus/spessasynth_core/docs/midi/index.md

     - `"clear"` - all controller changes for this controller are removed.
     - `number` - clear + sets the new controller at the start of the song, effectively locking them to the set value.

+##### midiParams

+The new MIDI parameters of this channel.

+- Key: the MIDI parameter name.
+See [channel MIDI Parameters](../spessa-synth-processor/midi-channel/channel-parameters.md#midi)
+- value:
+    - `"clear"` - all changes for this parameter are removed.
+    - `specific value` - clear + sets the new parameter at the start of the song, effectively locking them to the set value.

 ##### patch

 `ClearableParameter<MIDIPatch>`